Cooolersam/Assignment_Scheduler/README.md

 # Thoth Assignment Scheduler

-A modern, dark-themed web application that integrates with Google Classroom to display your assignments and grades in one place.
+A modern, light-themed web application that integrates with Google Classroom to display your assignments and grades in one place.

 ## Features